sdsc/cluster-guide/Triton_Roll_Installation_Guide.rst

 Installing Triton Rolls
 =======================

-A copy of the Rocks source code, including the source code for the Triton rolls, is currently hosted on a `public Gitweb server`_.
+A copy of the Rocks|reg| source code, including the source code for the Triton rolls, is currently hosted on a `public Gitweb server`_.

 .. _public Gitweb server: http://git.rocksclusters.org/cgi-bin/gitweb.cgi

-Included in this repository is the historic source for the entire Rocks software stack, a mirror of the current Rocks software stack now published to GitHub and all of the published Triton rolls.
+Included in this repository is the historic source for the entire Rocks|reg| software stack, a mirror of the current Rocks|reg| software stack now published to GitHub and all of the published Triton rolls.

 Eventually the Triton rolls will also be published to GitHub and this repository will